qasmokez/Athena-LMS/README.md

 yarn install
 ```

 3. Now, you are ready to start the server with the help of command shown below.
-Open [http://localhost:3000/](http://localhost:3000/) to check your development 🚀.
+Open local host to check your development 🚀.

 ```bash
 # For npm